 Improper hill climbing could cause loss of control or overturn.
 Always follow proper procedures for climbing hills as described in the owner's manual.
-See page 51.
+See page 57.
+Always move the 4X4 switch to ADC 4X4 before ascending or descending a hill.